 George enlisted in the Second World War and while overseas married Ruth E. Jones of London, England.
 The couple returned to Canada in 1946 and settled in the Ladder Valley area.
 Mr Gibson passed away in 1966 and at that time Mrs Gibson moved into town where she still resides.

 Mr. and Mrs. C.H.
 Gilbert.

 Family members recall the tedious hours spent producing the grain under the supervision of their father.
 The grain was weeded and cut, and harvested by hand.
 After the grain was harvested the difficult work began.
-Each kernel had to be analyzed, selected, and polished, in order to qualify as award winning produce.
+Each kernel had to be analyzed, selected, and polished, to qualify as the award-winning produce.

 Mr. and Mrs. Glendinning.

 The Glendinning family came to the north in 1925.
 They lived in Bodmin for one year before moving into Big River.
 Bodmin was a French community during this time, and therefore one of the daughters (Alice) decided to take the opportunity to learn French.
 Alice arrived home and proudly displayed her ability to speak French.
 Her father could understand some of the language, which was why she was never allowed to repeat the new words she had learned.
 The French lessons ended.